Adam Lightstone

 Adam Arreak Lightstone is a Canadian politician, who was elected to the Legislative Assembly of Nunavut in the 2017 general election.
-He represents the electoral district of Iqaluit-Manirajak.
+He represented the electoral district of Iqaluit-Manirajak until his defeat in 2025.

 Originally from Rankin Inlet, Lightstone spent his youth between Iqaluit and Kingston, Ontario.

 Prior to entering politics, he worked in several roles in the Department of Finance of the government of Nunavut, most recently as a senior fiscal advisor with the expenditure management division, where he worked to prepare the government's budgets, monitor forecasts, and provide recommendations on financial matters to the Financial Management Board.
 After graduating from Inuksuk High School he continued his education and received an advanced accounting diploma from St. Lawrence College and a bachelor's degree in business administration from Laurentian University.

 He is the nephew of Eva Aariak, the territory's second premier.